gravitational/workshop/k8sprod.md

 ### Production Pattern: Pod Readiness

-Imagine a situation when your container takes time to start.
+Imagine a situation when your container takes some time to start.
 To simulate this, we are going to write a simple script:

 ```bash
 #!/bin/bash